 Early Notables of the Stogeley family (pre 1700)

-Another 65 words (5 lines of text) are included under the topic Early Stogeley Notables in all our PDF Extended History products and printed products wherever possible.
+and in...
+Another 78 words (6 lines of text) are included under the topic Early Stogeley Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Stogeley family to the New World and Oceana